22 Ways You’re Probably Sleeping Wrong

 Your sleep schedule is nonexistent

 Sleeping in on Saturday feels refreshing at the time, but it can sabotage the rest of your week.
 “Next thing you know, you get ‘Sunday insomnia,’ which leads to a sleep debt during the rest of the week that you can’t make up.
 Then it’s a vicious cycle,” says Dr. Dasgupta.
 Try your hardest to stick to a regular sleep and wake time that allows you to get seven to eight hours of shuteye, even on the weekend.
+(If you’re staying up late for no apparent reason, you could be a revenge bedtime procrastinator—here’s what to do.)

 You sleep with your phone